An Influencer Is an Influencer Is an Influencer?

 Is Twitter King and the Press Release Obsolete?

 Now that anyone can break a story through Twitter is the old-fashioned press release obsolete?
 People have been predicting its demise for years, but I think the truth is much more complicated.
 As I wrote in my Are Blogs King and Press Releases Obsolete? post last year, today’s Web 2.0 world doesn't mean you should stop issuing press releases and replace them with announcements on your blog.
-Likewise, you shouldn't just start tweeting all your announcements. … [Read more...]
+Likewise, you shouldn't just start tweeting all your announcements.
+The … [Read more...]

 Social Media & Measurement: Elusive But Not New